Vyshu2004rvs/Chest-x-ray-ai-diagnosis/README.md

 ---
 ## How to Use

--To Run Backend:uvicorn main:app --reload
+To Run Backend:uvicorn main:app --reload
--Open index1.html in your browser.
+Open index1.html in your browser. or
--or
--Can use the Gradio Code in the Final_Gradio_Code.ipynb
+Can use the Gradio Code in the Final_Gradio_Code.ipynb

 ---
 ## Use responsibly for academic and healthcare research.
 Not intended for clinical use.